 Parents with consistent cancellations may have services placed on hold or be given an attendance improvement plan.
 Upon completion of the improvement plan, services will continue as usual.
 If parents do not adhere to the attendance improvement plan, services may be terminated.

 A “no-show” is defined as when a child’s appointment is scheduled and he or she is not brought to the center for the session, or RBT’s arrive at the home and the child is not home.
-Following one no-show, Aspire Behavioral Care’s Clinical or Executive Director will contact the responsible party (Parent/Guardian/case manager, etc.) to discuss the attendance policy.
+Following one no-show, your BCBA and/or Clinical Director will contact the responsible party (Parent/Guardian/case manager, etc.) to discuss the attendance policy.
 If there is a second “no-show” within a 3-month period, the clients’ services will be suspended for a period of 30 days.
 Please be advised, Aspire Behavioral Care reserves the right to terminate services due to inconsistent attendance.
 All instances of 2 no-shows or greater will be reviewed by the Aspire Behavioral Care Clinical and Management team to determine appropriate action.

 Tardiness is defined as dropping off or picking up your child 15 minutes or more before or after their scheduled therapy time.
 If you arrive 15 minutes late, your session will be cancelled.
 After two excessive late drop offs or pick ups(dropping off or picking up) within a 4-week period, services will be suspended for one week.
 After services resume, if additional tardiness occur, a staff and parent meeting will be scheduled to re-evaluate Aspire Behavioral Care’s ability to continue servicing the client.
 The conditional status will last three (3) months and will be lifted if your family meets scheduling/service obligations without further violation of the cancellation policy during this period.
 Unfortunately, if the agreed terms of the policy are not met, Aspire may change or discontinue the services provided to your child.